-The most important non-monetary characteristic of transport supply considered in the model is travel time.
+The most important non-monetary characteristics of transport supply considered in the model are travel time and comfort.
 Frequency of public transport service is integrated into travel time in the form of waiting time.
 Travel time is not converted to transport cost by value-of-time coefficients, but both, travel time and travel cost, are mapped into a common utility dimension by value functions.
 Differences between modes not captured by the dimensions time and money (e.g. comfort, physical effort, reliability, safety) are reflected in different value functions for the three modes.
+Comfort is a fixed indicator between 0 and 100 characterising the attractiveness of the four modes.